xakplant/zoospas/readme.txt

 == Description ==

 The ZooSpas plugin allows you to display animal cards with the option to use filters to sort and select animals for adoption.
+You can keep and display animal records in the best for visitors way.
+Additional features are settings for two CTA buttons and feedback form.

 == Installation ==